lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 [^magic]: It's not really magic, and it's not really "metaprogramming", because it's all just programming.
 It just so happens that it's quite sophisticated programming.

-In terms of how RSpec is implemented, it's because of `module_eval` that you can define methods within example groups:
+It's because of `module_eval` that you can define methods within example groups:

 {code ruby,method_in_example_group}